caido/atlas/README.md

 - `tags`: Array of relevant tags for discoverability
 - `author`: Your name or organization
 - `url`: The URL where the content can be found
+- `publishedAt`: Date when the resource is published to Caido Atlas (yyyy-mm-dd)

 3. Submit a pull request with your changes.